HL7/davinci-vbpr/input/pagecontent/StructureDefinition-vbp-measure-intro.md

 1. Zeor to one `programModel` - program model for the measure (value-based contract) based on the HPCLAN Framework
 1. Zero to many `group.code` - list of performance metrics that could be reported on the measure (value-based contract)
 1. zero to many `relatedArtifact` - list of quality measures specified in the value-based contract that ties to the payment stream based on quality measures
-1. zeor to one `relatedArtifact.weight` for each relatedArtifact - the weight of a quality measure that contributes to the scoring
+1. zero to one `relatedArtifact.weight` for each relatedArtifact - the weight of a quality measure that contributes to the scoring

 {% include link-list.md %}